FabioToledo12/conectar-user-management/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Veja o arquivo.

 ## 📞 Contato